NLnetLabs/routinator/source/installation-notes.rst

   sudo htpasswd -c /etc/nginx/.htpasswd <username>

-10. Start Nginx and set it up so it starts at boot:
+10. Start :program:`Nginx` and set it up so it starts at boot:

 .. code-block:: bash